 According to Ctrip’s research, remote workers have a more positive attitude, less work exhaustion, and less attrition.
 At-home workers had an attrition rate of only 17%, which was less than half of the control group’s (35%).
 The ability to control their work life and increased empowerment are some of the reasons why working from home are beneficial for employees.

-3. It improves Productivity
+3. Improves Productivity

 While allowing employees to work from home requires a certain level of trust, your employees can also benefit from an increase in their productivity.
 According to a Stanford study, remote workers are 13% more productive than their in-office counterparts.
 This gives them a further motivational boost and confidence to become better at their work.